zahrablend/Hermes/README.md

 ## About this project

-Hermes is a chat application project, developed adhering to Scrum methodology and will be used by future company's internal users.
+Hermes is a chat application project, developed adhering to Scrum methodology and intended for company's internal users.
 Client-server web application is developed using Microsoft technologies and has a remote repository in Azure.
+It has been developed as a final project for "Accenture" and "SheGoesTech" Microsoft Technologies and .NET bootcamp by a team of 3 trainees.

 ## Technologies used